 Your CHT is part of your medical team.
 They will work with you to set goals for where you want to be when therapy is complete.
 If you had an injury or surgery, the goal of treatment is healing and recovery of your previous activity level.
 For a chronic condition, the goal is to help you adapt by minimizing your pain and discomfort and maximizing your function and independence.
 You'll probably see your CHT once or twice a week, but it could be as much as three times a week for extremely complex cases.

 Hand therapy is often prescribed as a standalone treatment, but it is also an essential component for a successful recovery after surgery.
 Many people don't realize how important their participation in physical therapy is to their overall outcome.
 Your recovery will depend not only on your therapy sessions but also on regularly doing the exercises you will be taught to do at home, which are critical for success.
 It can take three or four months to reach your goals, so patience and commitment to your program are crucial.

 You may be able to benefit from virtual hand therapy sessions if your rehabilitation needs are not too complex.
 Following the therapy prescription provided by your hand surgeon, your CHT may be able to guide you through your exercises remotely.
 This may also be an option if you are seeing your therapist in person sometimes and are able to have virtual visits at other times.
 Your hand surgeon and CHT will let you know if this is an option for you.

-This article is from the Health Connection: Keeping the Hand and Upper Extremity Healthy issue and brought to you by Public and Patient Education.
+This article is from the Health Connection: Keeping the Hand and Upper Extremity Healthy issue and brought to you by Community Education & Outreach.